jrhy/kubefun/teamcity-agent/README.md

 In order to configure additional runners, as out of the box the ["Kubernetes support" plugin](https://plugins.jetbrains.com/plugin/9818-kubernetes-support) does not support Docker or Gradle, I could not use a deployment pod template (error: image does not specify a 'source-id').
-I ended up making my own deployment to customize the runners, though it's still more convenient to use the "Kubernetes support" plugin to authenticate the agents and dynamically scale them.
+I ended up making my own deployment to customize the runners, though it would still more convenient to use the "Kubernetes support" plugin to authenticate the agents and dynamically scale them--but since I've had intermittent problems restarting the pod plugin-controlled pod, so I end up using my own deployment anyway...

 >